 According to research conducted by Yale University, each individual has their own cognitive fingerprint; therefore, no brain is alike to another.

-The human brain is a highly fascinating organ that aids in the defining of each of our personalities, our ability to communicate, the manner in which we process thoughts and solve problems, our health, our social-based interactions, and in how our bio-activities are directed.
-This amazing organ performs in a highly distinct manner.
+The human brain is a highly fascinating organ that aids in the definition of each of our personalities, our ability to communicate, the manner in which we process thoughts and solve problems, our health, our social-based interactions, and how our bio-activities are directed.
+This amazing organ performs in a highly distinctive manner.
 When it comes to children and gauging how they learn, this is highly vital information.